Rosa canina: In culture

 And the other had but half a one.

 The riddle contains an effective way of identifying the differing roses of the canina group, where the brethren refers to the five sepals of the dog-rose, two of which are whiskered on both sides, two quite smooth and the last one whiskered on one side only.

-The flower is one of the national symbols of Romania.
+The flower has also been used as an image on many postage stamps across Europe.